Unveiling the Circles of Influence and Control: why you have more power than you think

 How using Circle of Influence can help you feel more in control

-A few years ago I was juggling several large and time-consuming projects, and had just started a new business.
+A few years ago I was juggling several large and time-consuming university projects, and had just started a new business.
 There was so much going on I was barely hanging on.
 I needed a break, my wife needed a break.
 We found a weekend that worked and booked a hotel in Paris.
 (This was before children…)

-We’d arranged for our cat to be looked after by a friend while we were away, but on the day we were due to leave, I was so busy that I completely forgot that we’d run out of cat food, and needed to buy more.
+We’d arranged for our cat to be looked after by a friend while we were away, but on the day we were due to leave, I was so busy that I completely forgot that we’d run out of cat food.

 I remembered just as I got home and rushed out to buy some.
 But the supermarket was busy, the queues were long and we were 45 minutes late leaving the house.